LA sheriff's sergeant fatally shot during burglary call

 (CNN)A suspect is in custody after a Los Angeles County sheriff's sergeant dead was fatally shot Wednesday while responding to a burglary call, authorities said.

-Steve Owen's wife, an arsenic explosives detective, and two adult children were able to see him in the hospital before he succumbed to his injuries, sheriff's Executive Officer Neal Tyler said.
+Steve Owen's wife, an arsons explosives detective, and two adult children were able to see him in the hospital before he succumbed to his injuries, sheriff's Executive Officer Neal Tyler said.

 "This has been a very dark day for the LA County Sheriff's Department," Capt.
 Steve Katz said.